What’s the cost of running an electric car?

 If you’ve ever leased a car, you will be familiar with the procedure: hand over your credit card details and get ready to pay a hefty deposit before you even turn the ignition key.
 But the many innovations of electric vehicle technology have encouraged fresh thinking elsewhere too.
 Instead of leasing, how about subscribing?

 This type of subscription works just like any other: you pay your monthly fee and enjoy the benefits.
 Once you are ready to move on, you stop paying.
-There’s no hefty fee to pay upfront and no long term leasing contract to contend with.
+There’s no hefty fee to pay upfront and no long term leasing contract to contend with – our shortest subscription term is just 60 days.

-The inclusion of routine additional costs such as insurance, maintenance and charging equipment in the customisable subscription fee even makes this approach an affordable alternative to buying a new car.
+The inclusion of routine additional costs such as insurance, maintenance and breakdown cover in the customisable subscription fee even makes this approach an affordable alternative to buying a new car.
+With elmo, you can also add a public charging card with access to thousands of chargers, to keep monthly running costs contained and to a minimum.

-To find out more about EV subscriptions, you can review all of our current inventory on our electric cars page.
+To find out more about EV subscriptions, and to see what cars we have available, you can browse our range of electric cars.